-Yoldstring/newstring -----Exchange all occurrences of old string on pending line with new string.
+Yoldstring/newstring ------Exchange all occurrences of old string on pending line with new string.
 After exchange, the next occurrence of old string becomes the new pending line.
 If same exchange on new pending line is desired, only the command Y need be input.

-7-46 Y (EXCHANGE ON PENDING LINE CONTINUED)
+A-46 Y (EXCHANGE ON PENDING LINE CONTINUED)

 oldstring Old string of text to be exchanged with new text string.
 It can be any length except zero. newstring This is the new text string which is to replace the old.
-It can be any length including zero. - - - - - - - - - -EXAMPLE: FILEA contains the following five lines of text THIS IS AN OLD STRING.
+It can be any length including zero.

+FILEA contains the following five lines of text

+THIS IS AN OLD STRING.
 THE OLD STRING CAN BE REPLACED BY A NEW STRING WITH THE Y COMMAND.

-To change all occurrences of the text, STRING, with the text, TEXT, the following commands can be input while in the edit mode. -----Exchange STRING with TEXT on pending /YSTRING/TEXT line, display edited line, find next occurrence of STRING, making it the pending line and display it.
-THIS IS AN OLD TEXT. -----Edited line displayed.
-THE OLD STRING CAN BE -----New pending line displayed. -----Exchange STRING with TEXT on pending /Y line, display edited line, find next occurrence of STRING, making it pending line and display it.
-THE OLD TEXT CAN BE -----Edited line displayed. -----New pending line displayed.
-STRING WITH THE Y -----Exchange STRING with TEXT on pending /Y line, display edited line, find next
+To change all occurrences of the text, STRING, with the text, TEXT, the following commands can be input while in the edit mode.

+/YSTRING/TEXT Exchange STRING with TEXT on pending

+line, display edited line, find next

+occurrence of STRING, making it the

+pending line and display it.

+THIS IS AN OLD TEXT.
+Edited line displayed.

+THE OLD STRING CAN BE New pending line displayed.

+/ү Exchange STRING with TEXT on pending

+line, display edited line, find next

+occurrence of STRING, making it

+pending line and display it.

+THE OLD TEXT CAN BE Edited line displayed.

+STRING WITH THE Y New pending line displayed.

+/፻ Exchange STRING with TEXT on pending

+line, display edited line, find next

+occurrence of STRING, making it pending

+line and display it.

-TEXT WITH THE Y -----Edited line displayed.
-EOF -----Edited line.
+TEXT WITH THE Y Edited line displayed.

+EOF End of file.

-7-46 Y (EXCHANGE ON PENDING LINE CONTINUED)
+A-46 Y (EXCHANGE ON PENDING LINE CONTINUED)